bigkahuna443/SkinModHelper/docs/guide/README.md

 -----------------------------------
 If you want to know more about config file, you may need to know a little about XMLs first

-SkinModHelper can only replace sprites included in the default Sprites.xml location. that location is "Celeste/Mods/[mod_name]/Graphics/Sprites.xml" or "Celeste/Content/Graphics/Sprites.xml"
+SkinModHelper can only replace sprites included in the default Sprites.xml location.
+("Celeste/Mods/[mod_name]/Graphics/Sprites.xml" or "Celeste/Content/Graphics/Sprites.xml")

 If, the skin you make is a player skin.
 Then:
 1. you need to create a Sprites.xml of "Normal Type"